-E. VACATION PAY
+C. VACATION PAY

-- 1. Pay for vacation shall be at the employee's straight time rate including any shift differential, provided that the employee would have been expected to work that shift or shifts if not on vacation. - 2.
-An employee who separates from employment or who is granted extended military leave shall be paid for any vacation earned through the employee's last day of work, except that an employee who is retiring may use vacation up to the effective date of retirement.
+- 1. Pay for vacation shall be at the employee's straight-time rate including any shift differential, provided that the employee would have been expected to work that shift or shifts if not on vacation. - 2.
+An employee who separates from employment shall be paid for any earned vacation through the employee's last day of work, except that an employee who is retiring may use vacation up to the effective date of retirement.
+An employee granted extended military leave is eligible for accrued vacation pay according to the provisions of Article 14 Leave of Absence, Section L.

-F. TRANSFER OF VACATION CREDIT
+B. TRANSFER OF VACATION CREDIT

 An employee who is transferred, promoted, or demoted to another University position in which vacation credit can be earned shall have any earned vacation credit transferred unless such transfer is in conflict with an Agreement covering the new position.
 An employee who is transferred, promoted, or demoted to a University position for which a transfer of credit is in conflict with an Agreement or in which vacation credit is not earned shall be paid for any earned vacation at the time of transfer.
-An employee who is transferred, promoted, or demoted to a Laboratory (LBL) position from a campus or from a LBL position to a campus position shall be paid for any earned vacation at the time of transfer.
+An employee who is transferred, promoted, or demoted to a Laboratory position from a campus or from a Laboratory position to a campus position shall be paid for any earned vacation at the time of transfer.